May 06, 2011

 the home at the bottom is the old Lehmann residence

-on Waveland & inner LSD and at the time of this artist rendition
+on Waveland & Inner Drive and at the time of artist's rendition.
+The building was called

 3662 N Lake Shore Drive